Wendyf02/Note-Taker/README.md

   ## Usage
   1-run node server.js
-  2-open in your preferred browser http://localhost:8002
+  2-Open in your preferred browser http://localhost:8002
-  3-The note-Taker app is deploy in heroku -see below for link
+  3-The Note-Taker app is deploy in heroku -see below for link

   ## Lincense
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)